HELP CENTER

 Special considerations for how the 180-day rule applies if the taxpayer receives their subject gains from an investment in a partnership or an investment in another type of pass-through entity:

-• The last day of the flow-through entity’s taxable year; or
+- The last day of the flow-through entity’s taxable year

-• The same date the flow-through entity realized the actual eligible gain at the entity level, i.e., the same date that the flow-through entity’s180-day period begins; or
+- The same date the flow-through entity realized the actual eligible gain at the entity level, i.e., the same date that the flow-through entity’s180-day period begins

 Special considerations for how the 180-day rule applies if the taxpayer will be receiving installment or earnout payments from a business sale:

-• Each installment payment or earnout payment that the taxpayer receives will have a separate 180-day period.
-If the business sale occurred on March 1, 2023(for example) and the first payment was also received in 2023, the taxpayer’s 180-day period for that period would begin on the last day of the business’s fiscal year tax year in the year the sale occurred.
+- Each installment payment or earnout payment the taxpayer receives will have a separate 180-day period.
+If the business sale occurred on March 1, 2023, for example, and the first payment was also received in 2023, the taxpayer’s 180-day period for that period would begin on the last day of the business’s fiscal year tax year in the year the sale occurred.

 For RIC or REIT capital gain dividends, the taxpayer can choose to begin the 180 days on either:

-• The last day of your taxable year in which they would otherwise recognize the capital gain dividend; or
+- The last day of the taxable year in which they would otherwise recognize the capital gain dividend

-What if the taxpayer realized a capital gain from an investment they made through a trust?
-Would the taxpayer have to utilize the same trust to make an eligible QOZ investment to defer the gains?
+If a capital gain was realized from an investment through a trust, must the taxpayer utilize the same trust to make an eligible QOZ investment to defer the gains?

-In the case of a non-grantor or irrevocable trust, if the trust generates the capital gain, then the trust is the entity that will be considered to be the taxpayer.
-Accordingly, to make the eligible QOZ investment and receive the deferral, the trust itself would have to invest in the QOZ fund and the creator of the trust would not be eligible to defer the gain by making and registering the QOZ fund investment under their name and SSN.
+In the case of a non-grantor or irrevocable trust, if the trust generates the capital gain, then the trust is the entity considered to be the taxpayer.
+Accordingly, to make the eligible QOZ investment and receive the deferral, the trust itself would have to invest in the QOZ fund, and the creator of the trust would not be eligible to defer the gain by making and registering the QOZ fund investment under their name and Social Security number.

-How to report a QOZ fund investment and elect for the gain deferral for tax purposes?
+How do I report a QOZ fund investment and elect to defer the gain for tax purposes?

-To elect to defer tax on an eligible gain, a taxpayer or their tax preparer will first need to report the gain on the applicable IRS tax form for the taxable year in which the gain was realized, as per usual.
-The taxpayer or their tax preparer must also complete IRS Form 8997, Initial and Annual Statement of Qualified Opportunity Fund (QOF) Investments.
+To elect to defer tax on an eligible gain, the taxpayer must report the gain on the applicable IRS tax form for the taxable year in which the gain was realized.
+They must also complete IRS Form 8997, Initial and Annual Statement of Qualified Opportunity Fund (QOF) Investments.
 Form 8997 requires details such as:

-The date the investment into the QOZ fund was made (i.e. the date the investor wired their money for the investment to the QOZ fund)
+The date the QOZ fund investment was made (i.e., the date the investor wired their money for the investment to the QOZ fund)

-• The $ amount of the QOZ fund investment that was made
+- The dollar amount of the QOZ fund investment

-• The legal name of the QOZ fund or entity invested in
+- The legal name of the QOZ fund or entity

 What tax documents will I receive as an investor in QOZ Fund III?

-Investors receive an IRS Schedule K-1 annually, detailing their share of the Fund’s taxable income.
+You will receive an IRS Schedule K-1 annually, detailing your share of the Fund’s taxable income.

 Fund Operations

-What happens if a QOZ fund investor passes away/becomes deceased before holding their QOZ investment for at least 10 years?
-What if the investor passes away/becomes deceased before early 2027 when deferred taxes come due?
+What happens if a QOZ fund investor dies before holding the investment for at least 10 years, or before deferred taxes are due?

-2. Investor passes away in 2028 after holding the QOZ investment for 7 years and paying their deferred tax liability in 2027.
+- Investor passes away in 2028 after holding the QOZ investment for seven years and paying their deferred tax liability in 2027.

-4. Come 2031 or after, the investment will have been held by the investor and their beneficiary for a combined 10 or more years.
-Any time after it’s been held for 10 years combined, the beneficiary can liquidate the investment and once they do that, their basis in the investment will step up to the full fair market value at the time of liquidation, resulting in no capital gains tax liability to the beneficiary.
+- By 2031 or later, the investment will have been held by the investor and their beneficiary for a combined 10 or more years.
+At that point, the beneficiary can liquidate the investment.
+Once they do that, their basis in the investment will step up to the full fair market value at the time of liquidation, resulting in no capital gains tax liability to the beneficiary.

-In the event the beneficiary sold the QOZ investment prior to the investment being held for a combined 10 years by the beneficiary and the decedent investor, then the beneficiary would owe taxes on all appreciation that was generated over the period the QOZ investment was held.
+If the beneficiary sells the QOZ investment prior to the investment being held for a combined 10 years by the beneficiary and the decedent investor, the beneficiary would owe taxes on all appreciation generated over the period the QOZ investment was held.

-In the event the original investor passed away prior to December 31, 2026, or prior to paying the taxes on the deferred gain (due in early 2027), then the beneficiary of the QOZ investment would assume the deferred tax liability and would be liable for paying it by their tax payment deadline in 2027.
+If the original investor dies prior to Dec.
+31, 2026, or prior to paying the taxes on the deferred gain due in early 2027, then the beneficiary of the QOZ investment would assume the deferred tax liability and be liable for paying it by their tax payment deadline in 2027.

 How will I receive QOZ Fund III performance updates?